Symphony No. 7 (Mahler): Mahler's Central Europe premieres

+Mitropolous in New York, Downes–Schoenberg exchange

+On November 12, 1948, The New York Times critic Olin Downes reviewed a New York Philharmonic concert led by Dimitri Mitropoulos, calling the symphony an "atrocity" of "dreary platitudes" and conceding only "chacun à son goût" (to each his own taste).
+Alma likely sent it to Arnold Schoenberg in Los Angeles, underscoring "This malicious ".

+The Second Viennese School, including Anton Webern, revered the Seventh.
+Schoenberg drafted a two-page essay addressed to Downes, typed by pupil Patricia Carpenter.
+It included annotated musical examples from the last two movements and argued that music critics must not rely on aesthetic taste, but study scores to identify "strokes of genius".
+He feared he lacked fighting energy, he wrote Alma, but felt an "example had to be put forth".

+Schoenberg was not alone, and on November 21, Downes addressed others' replies.
+On December 12, the Times published most of Schoenberg's letter alongside Downes' public reply, and on December 16, Downes replied to Schoenberg privately.

+Bernstein's advocacy and later reception

+With the advocacy of Leonard Bernstein and others, the symphony gained a more positive reception later in the 20th century.
+It remains one of Mahler's less popular works in terms of recordings and performances.

 Critical analysis

 The harmonic and stylistic structure of the piece may be viewed as a depiction of the journey from dusk till dawn.
-The piece evolves from uncertain and hesitant beginnings to an unequivocal C major finale, with its echoes of Wagner's Die Meistersinger von Nürnberg: indeed, at the premiere the overture to this opera was performed after the symphony.
+The piece evolves from uncertain and hesitant beginnings to an unequivocal C major finale, with its echoes of Wagner's Die Meistersinger von Nürnberg, and its overture followed the symphony at the premiere.

-This journey from night to day proceeds via the third movement scherzo, marked schattenhaft (shadowy), which may have been what prompted Arnold Schoenberg to become a particular champion of the work.
+This journey from night to day proceeds via the third movement scherzo, marked schattenhaft (shadowy), which may have been what prompted Schoenberg to become a particular champion of the work.
 The abundance of themes based upon the interval of a fourth has parallels with the First Chamber Symphony.

 The piece has several motifs in common with the Symphony No. 6, notably the juxtaposition of major with minor chords, the march figure of the first movement, and the use of cowbells within certain pastoral episodes.

 Andrew Thomson has examined Mahler's use of fourth-based chords in the symphony.
 John Williamson has discussed in detail Mahler's first movement introduction in the context of Mahler's introductions in his earlier symphonies.
 Martin Scherzinger has analysed the fifth movement of the symphony from a deconstructionist perspective informed by the methodology of Jacques Derrida.
+The work's tonal scheme has been analyzed in terms of "interlocking structures".